 Knowing that Doig's childhood was spent partly in Canada and partly in Trinidad, and that in 2002 he returned to the island to live and work, might tempt us to read his art as being a remembrance of youth in the snow and a meditation on a past and present awash with warm Caribbean hues.
 Or we might think we've seen some of his images from particular movies.
 While Doig's paintings might lead us to biographical, literary or filmic detail, elements of theatre, or the art of the past - all of which may play a part in their development - they are however ultimately to do with the placement of pigment on canvas and the ways in which, through a variety of processes, the painted image attains a specific resonance, a condition that is beyond words.

 Born in Edinburgh in 1959, Peter Doig now lives and works in Trinidad.
 He was nominated for the Turner Prize in 1994; the same year, he received the Prix Elliette von Karajan.
 In 2008 he was awarded the Wolfgang Hahn Prize of the Society for Modern Art, Museum Ludwig, Cologne.
-Doig's solo exhibitions in 2015 include the Louisiana Museum of Modern Art, Humblebaek, touring from Fondation Beyeler, Basel (2014 - 2015); this follows previous major solo presentations at the National Galleries of Scotland, Edinburgh, touring subsequently to Musée des Beaux-Arts de Montreal (2013 - 2014); Gallery Met at the Metropolitan Opera, New York, touring to Musée d'Art Moderne de la Ville de Paris, Paris (both 2011); Tate Britain, London, touring to Musée d'Art moderne de la Ville de Paris (both 2008); Schirn Kunsthalle Frankfurt (2008); Museum der Bildenden Kunste, Leipzig (2006); and Dallas Museum of Art, Texas, touring to The Gallery at Windsor, Florida, and Art Gallery of Ontario (2005 - 2006).
+Recent major solo exhibitions of the artist's work have been staged at institutional venues including Fondation Beyeler, Basel, touring to the Louisiana Museum of Modern Art, Humblebaek (2014 - 2015); National Galleries of Scotland, Edinburgh, touring to Musée des Beaux-Arts de Montreal (2013 - 2014); Gallery Met at the Metropolitan Opera, New York, touring to Musée d'Art Moderne de la Ville de Paris, Paris (2011); Tate Britain, London, touring to Musée d'Art moderne de la Ville de Paris (2008); Schirn Kunsthalle Frankfurt (2008); Museum der Bildenden Kunste, Leipzig (2006); and Dallas Museum of Art, Texas, touring to The Gallery at Windsor, Florida, and Art Gallery of Ontario (2005 - 2006).